layeddie/rv/rv_app_ui/README copy.md

 # RV app - Nerves app to show how to switch on LED from Phoenix Liveview page

-This is an uncompleted project
+This is project is in progress - not completed.

 DONE:
 1. Create poncho project and setup sdcard naming.
 2. Tested nerves firmare project running on rpi0. - 05/04/21

 TODO:

 3. Add Led config and LED Component to hardware / firmware and ui projects.
 4. Add LED on/off button to Phoenix / Liveview ui project.
 5. Test LED turns on and off from liveview page.
  - In progress

-Inspiration taken from Nerves Birdapp project https://dasky.xyz/posts/2020/08/12/an-iot-birdhouse-with-elixir-nerves-phoenix-liveview-components/
+Inspiration taken from Nerves Birdapp project

+https://dasky.xyz/posts/2020/08/12/an-iot-birdhouse-with-elixir-nerves-phoenix-liveview-components/

 https://git.coco.study/dkhaapam/bird_app